bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

 The provision of the Transport-Info header is possible using a number of existing server systems that already provide support for such metrics, which currently utilise operating system support for the `tcp_info` data structure which is available on Linux and BSD based systems.

 In terms of current implementations there is in-built support in Nginx/Openresty using its variables `var.tcpinfo_rtt` etc. Apache Traffic Server provides support using the TCPInfo plugin.
 Varnish provides access to `tcp_info` using their `vmod_tcp` module.
-Node.js has libraries such as `nodejs_tcpinfo` which provide support.
+Node.js has support through the use of a package such as `tcpinfo`.
 Whilst most of the implementations do not provide access to the TCP MSS it is available via the underlying kernel `tcp_info` data structure so it would be fairly straightforward to provide access to such information.

 # Client based behaviour